Lens sag

 Lens sag is a problem that sometimes afflicts very large refracting telescopes.
 It is the equivalent of mirror sag in reflecting telescopes.
 It occurs when the physical weight of the glass causes a distortion in the shape of the lens because the lens can only be supported by the edges.
+Making the lens thick enough to prevent deformation would cause it to absorb too much light to be useful.
 A mirror on the other hand can be effectively supported by the entire opposite face, making mirror sag much less of a problem.
 One expensive solution to lens sag is to place the telescope in orbit around the Earth.